bgwest/16-18-Authorization/README.md

 * POST - 200 - test that the upload worked and a resource object is returned

 * DELETE - 204 - test to ensure the object was deleted from s3

+-- the test requested in assignment was to remove a file from amazon s3... but that cannot be done if I do not use real credentials... un-commeneted for now and deploy to heroku for demoing and testing as needed

 ### Installing